Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ## Closing thoughts

 Thank you to all those who took the time to read what became a very lengthy writeup of two weeks or so worth of work.
-There were a lot of issues that had to be dealt with that didn't make it into this post (porting all of the above to both LI and RSI shellcode runners, in exe and dll format, and successfully compiling to both x86 and x64).
+There were a lot of issues that had to be dealt with that didn't make it into this post (porting all of the above to both LI and RSI shellcode runners, in exe and DLL format, and successfully compiling to both x86 and x64).
 I learned a lot about processes, memory, and C programming and ended up with some pretty cool bonus features for payloads along the way.
 Hopefully this information was useful and helps others implement similar features in their work.

 The POC's provided, as was addressed in each individual section, are generally parsed down and not fully fleshed out.
 This is intentional to avoid providing completely weaponized code so that should someone want to use these techniques they are required to do a little work themselves so as to better understand it.